top of page

 Spend an afternoon in Salé

 Just a short tram ride across the Bou Regreg from Rabat lies the riverside city of Salé, which is worth an afternoon’s exploration.
-Wander through the medina's atmospheric lanes and souks to uncover historic gems like the meticulously restored Abou Hassan Medersa (a 14th-century Islamic school) and the striking Mausoleum of Sidi Ben Ashir.
+You can wander through the medina's atmospheric lanes and souks to uncover historic gems like the meticulously restored Abou Hassan Medersa (a 14th-century Islamic school) and the striking Mausoleum of Sidi Ben Ashir

 Stroll through the Jardins Exotiques